JJarratt/mood-tracker/README.md

 ## Acknowledgements

-Tracks uses a system of tracking mood developed by Ben Wheatley.
+Tracks uses a method of tracking mood developed by Ben Wheatley.

 ## Overview